JohnOCFII/johnocfii.github.io/_posts/2022-08-09-Practice and Probe.md

 ---
 ## Adding an XYZ Probe

 Once the MilkCr8 was substantially built, the obvious question is -- what's next?
-For me, that meant starting the journey to replace the 3D printed parts of the motion system with parts machined from 6061 aluminum -- parts that I'd machine myself ON THE MILKCr8!
+For me, that meant starting the journey to replace the 3D printed parts of the motion system with parts machined from 6061 aluminum -- parts that I'd machine myself ON THE MilkCr8!
 How cool is that?
 RepRap Spirit lives!

 I'm an airplane pilot.
 One common tool we use all the times is a checklist.
 Old timers often look at newer pilots and mutter under their breath, "What do you need _that_ for -- just kick the tires and light the fire!"
 It wouldn't surprise me if long-time machinists have the same point of view.
 To me as a rank beginner, I was crying out for a checklist!
-There are **so many things** to remember, even _after_ the design is complete, and tool paths have been generated.
+There are **so many things** to remember, even _after_ the design is complete and tool paths have been generated.
 You need to:

-- Mount the Stock
+- Mount the stock
 - Install the collet
 - Install the end mill
 - Confirm the starting position in X, Y, and Z